 Funding and Support

 The Digital Seed Grant is made possible by generous funding and support from the Dean of Libraries and the Digital Scholarship Initiatives project team.
 For many, this is a starter grant, which can lead to national grant opportunities in the future and Walker Library wants to encourage and support such creativity activity.

 As a competitive grant, evaluation of applications and assessment of digital lifecycles of selected projects takes time.
 The Digital Seed Grant is indebted to the time of the Review Committee, comprised of digital project experts from Walker Library and the Digital Partners (a rotating member from the Department of History, Center for Historic Preservation, Center for Popular Music, Albert Gore Research Center and the University Archives).
 The Walker Library also thanks those that help promote the grant and encourage participation.

-The 2018-2019 call for proposals closed; and those projects will commence on July 1, 2018 and continue until June 30, 2019.
-The 2018-2019 awardees have been announced, and as those projects are completed, the following website will be updated: http://dsi.mtsu.edu/dsgrant18-19.
+The 2019-2020 call for proposals closed; and those projects will continue until June 30, 2020.
+As those projects are completed, the following website will be updated: https://dsi.mtsu.edu/dsgrant19-20.

 The 2020-2021 call for proposals will open March 1, 2020 and the application deadline is April 10, 2020.
 For more information on the Digital Seed Grant and access the application, visit https://dsi.mtsu.edu/dsgrant.